Person · Other

 @shaka

-Explore the significant milestones of Shaka's life and legacy.
-Discover key events that shaped his impact on history!
+Explore the fascinating timeline of Shaka's life, achievements, and impact on history.
+Discover key events that shaped his legacy.

 Born July 1, 1787